ordina-jworks/ordina-jworks.github.io/_posts/2018-10-01-angular-state-management-comparison.md

 A [Redux Devtools](http://extension.remotedev.io/) plugin exists for Chrome and Firefox, or it can be run as a standalone application.
 It allows developers to see the impact of a Redux action and time travel between these actions.
 Another useful feature available to Angular developers is [Angular Schematics](https://blog.angular.io/schematics-an-introduction-dc1dfbc2a2b2), which allow to create pieces of code through Angular CLI.
-None of the solutions have these tools in their default packages and need to be installed separately.
+None of the solutions have these tools in their default packages and they need to be installed separately.

 ### Redux DevTools